numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Evaluating performance is necessarily based on performance *measures*, the definition of which plays a crucial role for the evaluation.
-Here, we introduce our requirements for performances measures in general and in the context of black-box optimization.
+Here, we introduce a list of requirements a performance measure should satisfy in general, as well as in the context of black-box optimization specifically.
-A performance measure in general should be
+In general, a performance measure should be

 * quantitative, as opposed to a simple *ranking* of entrants (e.g., algorithms).
-  Ideally, the measure should be defined on a ratio scale (as opposed to an interval or ordinal scale) [STE1946]_, which allows to state that "entrant A is :math:`x` times better than entrant B". [#]_
+  Ideally, the measure should be defined on a ratio scale (as opposed to an interval or ordinal scale) [STE1946]_, which allows to state that "entrant A is :math:`x` *times better* than entrant B". [#]_
-* assuming a wide variation of values, for example, typical values should not only be ranging between 0.98 and 1.0, [#]_
+* assuming a wide variation of values such that, for example, typical values do not only range between 0.98 and 1.0, [#]_
-* interpretable, in particular by having a meaning and semantics attached to the measured numbers,
+* well interpretable, in particular by having meaning and semantics attached to the measured numbers,
 * relevant and meaningful with respect to the "real world",
 * as simple and as comprehensible as possible.